Spring Creek School facilities and benefits

 Our spacious, grounds offer a magnificent play environment and opportunities for sport and recreation, and our classrooms provide stimulating learning environments for our students.

-We have a new collaborative classroom space that our two classes are situated in.
+We have a collaborative classroom space that two classes are situated in.
 In addition, we have a multipurpose block of two classrooms and a break out space, used as the senior studio hub.
 Our modern administration block is situated separately, including our office area, principal’s office, resource areas, staffroom, and meeting room.

-The school grounds are semi-rural with an amazing amount of space.
-There is a large grass area to the left of the school, an orchard and edible garden to the right of the school, court areas surrounded by grass and native plantings.
-The outline of the old office block rings our shaded meeting and eating area.
-We also have an outstanding adventure playground and sandpit.
+The school grounds are semi-rural with an abundance of space.
+We have an orchard and edible garden on school grounds, tiger turf all-weather court area with markings for multiple sports, a landscaped eating area, bike/scooter stands, and other hard court surfaces.
+We also have a popular adventure playground and sandpit.
 We are currently working on the redevelopment of the outside areas, so watch this space for updates and improvements.

 Every second Friday morning from 9.00 to 9.30 am we come together as a whole school for a Sharing Hui.
 Kōwhai and Rimu Rooms take turns at presenting the hui in their learning space.
 We sing, listen to some important notices, give out awards, share learning, and have fun together celebrating the success and achievements of the Spring Creek Students.
 Parents and whānau are encouraged to attend.

 A little on our history